KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 ## 10. Conclusion

 ETour Protocol demonstrates that blockchain gaming can focus on games rather than financial mechanisms.
-By accepting blockchain's constraints—transparency, determinism, discrete transactions—and building games that naturally fit within them, we've created infrastructure for genuine skill-based competition.
+By accepting blockchain's constraints: transparency, determinism, discrete transactions, and building games that naturally fit within them.
+We've created infrastructure for genuine skill-based competition.

 The three flagship games serve different audiences and skill levels: